 Now accepting Applications for Garden Plots.
 We invite you to Garden with us!

 New Start Garden Application 2018

-Print it and send it in or take it to the school, or pick up an application at New Start High School or from the Community Board at the Burien Community Center.
-Address is on the form.
+Print the application and send it in or take it to the school, or pick up an application at New Start High School.
+Address is also on the form.

 New Start Community Garden

 If you live in the Burien area, community garden plots are available.

 Garden Address: 614 SW 120th St., Burien, WA 98146

 There are lots of reasons to keep a garden---keep the kids busy, save money on groceries, know where your food comes from, and be a part of a community!